The landmark series returns with all-new documentaries delving into octopuses, the wildlife of the Okavango Delta and more.

 Follow the adventures of bears across the globe, from grizzlies to pandas to sloth bears, as they draw on their brains, brawn and unique adaptations to survive.
 Find out what it really takes to be a bear in today’s ever-changing world.

-Follow natural history filmmaker Tom Mustill as he investigates the reason behind his viral encounter with a 30-ton humpback whale that breached and landed on him while he was kayaking.
-What he discovers raises far bigger questions about whales’ future alongside humans.
+Natural history filmmaker Tom Mustill investigates his traumatic encounter with a 30-ton humpback whale that breached and almost landed on him while he was kayaking.
+What he discovers raises far bigger questions about humans’ relationship with whales and their future.

 In the crystal clear waters of the Caribbean, Cuba stands as an emerald jewel whose history runs parallel with the natural world.
 As international relations thaw, what will become of this island paradise?

 Wild rabbits can be found all over the planet.
 There are 31 species of wild rabbits and 50 different domesticated breeds.
 Despite their remarkable ability to reproduce, many wild rabbits are in danger of being eradicated.

 SPY IN THE WILD 2 (four-part miniseries) | Wednesdays, April 29 – May 20